 I’ve seen my darkness.

-And now it's my soul purpose to help light the path for others.
+And now it's my soul purpose to help light the path and empower others through theirs.